 Evaluating a job offer correctly determines whether you actually improve your financial position or just feel like you did.
-A ₹5 lakh CTC increase can translate to less than ₹2,000 extra per month after taxes, EPF, and cost-of-living changes — or it can be transformative if the structure, city, and benefits align.
+A ₹5 lakh CTC increase can translate to less than ₹2,000 extra per month after taxes, EPF, and cost-of-living changes.
+It can also be transformative if the structure, city, and benefits align.
 This guide walks through every variable that matters.

 Step 1: Decode the CTC Structure

-CTC — Cost to Company is not your salary.
-It is everything the employer spends on you, including contributions that never appear in your bank account.
+CTC, Cost to Company is not your salary.
+It's everything the employer spends on you, including contributions that never touch your bank account.

 A typical CTC breakdown: